Scholarly Communication Workshop: Presenter Biographies

-Amy Buckland is Coordinator, Scholarly Communications at McGill University Library, where she is responsible for open access initiatives, publishing support, copyright, digital humanities, and research data services.
-Buckland was named a Library Journal Mover & Shaker in 2008, and a SLA Rising Star in 2010.
-She has a BA from Concordia University (Montreal) and an MLIS from McGill University.
+Amy Buckland recently moved to the University of Chicago where she is the Institutional Repository Manager.
+She has a bachelor of arts degree from Concordia University (Montreal) where she studied political science and women's studies, and an MLIS from McGill University.
 Prior to joining the library world, she worked in publishing for 14 years, and thinks academic libraryland is ripe for a revolution.

 William M. Cross is the Director of the Copyright and Digital Scholarship Center at North Carolina State University where he provides advice and instruction to campus stakeholders on copyright, licensing, and scholarly communication issues.
 As a student at the University of North Carolina at Chapel Hill, Will earned an M.A. in Technology & Communication, a J.D. in Law, and an M.S.L.S. in Library Science.
 Before joining the Copyright and Digital Scholarship Center Will worked in academic and law libraries, in constitutional litigation, and at the North Carolina Court of Appeals.
 He serves as an adjunct instructor in the UNC School of Information and Library Science and lectures nationally on free expression, copyright, and scholarly communication.
 Will has been quoted in publications such as The Chronicle of Higher Education and Techdirt and publishes regularly in law and library journals on topics ranging from the pedagogy of legal education for librarians to First Amendment analysis of the regulation of video games.